ZeonSky/ResNet-Building-blocks-from-Scratch/README.md

 ---

-From my experience doing data science and resonating with the philosophy from the "fast.ai" course, the best course on deep learning that I have completed, I believe in approaching AI subjects from both a top-down and button-up perspective, in that:
+From my experience doing data science and resonating with the philosophy from Jeremy Howard, founder of fast.ai, I believe in approaching AI subjects from both a top-down and button-up perspective, in that:

  Top-down: You start from the end goal in mind, identify use cases of the subject to establish a sense of purpose during the study.
  Button-up: You develop a firm grasp of each building block to acquire ability to accommodate for future use case variations.